Collaboration is the cornerstone of our business. Come and meet with us. We’d like to connect with you personally.

 Grant Yamaki, AIA, NCARB, LEED AP

 Grant is a Design Director for Coburn Architecture.
 Grant is responsible for overseeing the design quality of Coburn’s architecture, helping to maintain the consistently high quality work product for which Coburn is known.
 He manages the preparation of design development and design materials necessary for presentation to the client.
 Grant coordinates collaboration between the Coburn team members and other consultant teams.
 He also specializes in planning, mixed-use projects, multifamily design, residential design, and special fabrication.
+Grant holds a Bachelor of Environmental Design from the University of Colorado at Boulder and a Master of Architecture from the University of Colorado at Denver.
 He is a licensed architect in Colorado.

 Carrie Bingman, CO & CA Registered Architect

 Carrie is a licensed Architect for Coburn Architecture.
 She graduated from Cal Poly with a Bachelor of Architecture Degree, and has over 15 years of project management experience in mixed-use, multi-family and affordable housing projects.
 Carrie is passionate about sustainability, both at work and at home.
 When she’s not working she enjoys learning about the world through experiences with her young child.

 Danielle is a licensed Architect for Coburn Architecture.
 She graduated from the University of Colorado with a Master of Architecture Degree, and specializes in feasibility, site planning, entitlement, multi-family and single family residential projects.
 She also brings valuable construction experience to the group, gained through working with the Design-Build team, as well as at home completing many residential flips.
 When she’s not at work, Danielle enjoys playing outside and adventuring with her young family.